 Theeb

 Don’t get the wrong idea, by the way, about one of the films on this list.
-I’m WELL aware, from pre-preading about it, and from watching only two minutes of it, that Al-Kameen is a propaganda film.
+I’m WELL aware, from pre-reading about it, and from watching only two minutes of it, that Al-Kameen is a propaganda film.
 I’m going to watch it alongside Hunger Ward, a warts and all documentary about the war in Yemen.
 Theeb was made in Jordan, but it’s very much about the Hejaz, and is pretty much the only film on either list which harks right back to the pre-1948 historical roots of the Israeli-Arab conflict (albeit that it’s only a quite oblique reference).

 Films from/about Iran